Letting the Good Times Roll in Lake Charles, Louisiana and finding a piece of Naval history

 Mardi Gras Museum of Imperial Calcasieu

-I take pride that my hometown, Mobile, Alabama, is the home of Mardi Gras.
-On my recent tour of the Mardi Gras Museum of Imperial Calcasieu in Lake Charles, I found here that Carnival season is celebrated year round.
-The museum told the story of how Lake Charles celebrates the season and bought back fond home town memories of ‘Throw me something, Mister.’
+I take pride in the fact that my hometown, Mobile, Alabama, is the home of Mardi Gras.
+On my recent tour of the Mardi Gras Museum of Imperial Calcasieu in Lake Charles, I found that Carnival season is celebrated year-round.
+The museum told the story of how Lake Charles celebrates the season and brought back fond hometown memories of ‘Throw me something, Mister.’

-This six-room museum features the largest collection of Mardi Gras regalia in the South and the collection grows yearly duet to the donations of costumes from members of the Krewes at the end of each season.
+This six-room museum features the largest collection of Mardi Gras regalia in the South, and it grows yearly through donations of costumes from Krewes at the end of each season.
 As the collection grows, so does its encroachment into the halls of the Lake Charles Central School of Arts and Humanities Center or the Historic 1912 Central School.
-The museum opened in 1998 on its mission to preserve Louisiana’s second largest Mardi Gras celebration.
+The museum opened in 1998 on its mission to preserve Louisiana’s second-largest Mardi Gras celebration.

 THE COSTUME COLLECTION

 The collection in the Museum is impressive beyond belief.
 I was fascinated with the detail and sheer size of the mantles that adorn the costumes.
 Everything from space aliens to kings and queens is represented.
-In Mobile, the Mardi Gras Kings and Queens invest thousands of dollars into the design, size, and length of the trains of their costumes.
-In Lake Charles, the mantles of the costume are impressive and some are massive.
+In Mobile, the Mardi Gras Kings and Queens invest thousands of dollars in the design, size, and length of their costumes’ trains.
+In Lake Charles, the mantles of the costumes are impressive, and some are massive.
 The Mardi Gras Museum of Imperial Calcasieu Museum is awash in vivid colors.

 Lake Charles’ Carnival celebration is something special.
 Since 1964, with the formation of its first Krewe, the Krewe of Cosmos, Lake Charles has made carnival something for everyone.
-The common there for Mobile and Lake Charles is the celebration of traditions that remain constant, it’s all about the party.
+The commonality between Mobile and Lake Charles is the celebration of traditions that remain constant; it’s all about the party.

 Laissez les bons temps rouler!!